meisyal/staruml-ruby/README.md

    can always restore default configurations.
 3. Click **Close** when you have configured it.

+## Documentation

+Documentation is available at [staruml-ruby GitHub Wiki][wiki].
+Documentation contains a lot more detail on examples, use and features, and roadmap.

 ## Contributing

 Before submitting an issue or a pull request, please take a moment to look over